iclx/AmbiguityGenerator/README.md

 This is a Haskell library to expose the "ambiguous random number generator" described in the paper [Generating Ambiguity in the Labratory](https://www.chapman.edu/ESI/wp/AmbiguityWP0410.pdf).

 Please cite the paper that this is based upon.
-We hav provided the BibTeX info here:
+We have provided the BibTeX info here:

 ```
 @article{AmbiguityInTheLabMS2011,